8xFF/atm0s-sdn/packages/network/README.md

 By provide a custom behaviour, we can add logic to application with modules style, each that will need to defined some parts:

 - Behaviour: defined main logic (this is heart of behaviour), which handle some main event like: new incoming-outgoing connection, connection disconnected,
-- Connection Handler: defined logic which handle seperate with each connection like: connection event, transport message ...
+- Connection Handler: defined logic which handle separate with each connection like: connection event, transport message ...

 Each part also can exchanged data with other part by using Agent, which is provide in each function handler